 “The negroni has always been one of our favorite cocktails here at Imbibe,” explains Karen Foley, Imbibe’s publisher.
 “When we launched Negroni Week back in 2013, the cocktail was just starting to experience a resurgence, so we thought this would be a fun way to expand that momentum.
 It’s been amazing to see enthusiasts and bartenders around the world rally behind this cocktail as a way to support causes that are meaningful to them.”

 Negroni Week created its donation model to make an even greater impact.
-Participating locations worldwide select their beneficiaries from a list of 40 high-impact groups.
+Participating locations worldwide select their beneficiaries from a list of dozens of high-impact groups.
 These include Portland organizations like Outside In and Oregon Food Bank.
 (Participants are also invited to make an up-front donation on top of their negroni sales contribution.)
 This means more money is funneled from thousands of bars and restaurants all over the world to deserving nonprofits.
 All you have to do to support this philanthropic endeavor is show up and drink.

-Negroni Week: The plan
+Negroni Week: The Plan

 Upcoming Dates & Times